Editor’s Note: This article was updated on June 29, 2021.

 According to Dr. Andrea Sättler, Head of Research and Development for Body Care, Skin Care and Oral Care in Henkel’s business unit Beauty Care, “Our strategy is to establish a connection between nature-based, natural and renewable raw materials on the one hand and effective cosmetic products on the other.
 We already use ingredients based on renewable raw materials wherever this makes sense after taking environmental, economic and social impacts into account.
 Whenever compatible with the product concept, we will additionally offer certified natural cosmetics with corresponding labels.”

 From the very beginning, Henkel has had a strong background in sustainability.
-For one most recent example, the company was one of the first leading cosmetics manufacturers to recognize the potential problem with microbeads and consequently removed them from their cosmetics products as early as 2016 worldwide.
+The company was one of the first leading consumer goods manufacturers to recognize the potential problem with microplastics in cosmetics and consequently removed microbeads that were used as exfoliating or abrasive particles in some products from their cosmetics products as early as 2016 worldwide.
 Now, developing more products with nature-based and natural ingredients reinforces and advances this commitment.

 Whether the ingredients used in these products are synthetic, nature-based or of natural origin, Henkel’s Research and Development team ensures that they are safe in the respective product formulas.
 The experts evaluate all ingredients according to the latest scientific findings.
 They take into account specific safety and environmental data, the actual concentration of the ingredients in the respective formulas and the corresponding conditions of use and disposal.
 As required by all relevant regulations, only safe products that pass the complete safety assessment are put on the market.

-Many naturally derived ingredients are already used in Henkel products, but over the last years, products that promote a healthy and environmentally conscientious lifestyle have gained more recognition.
-Among the results of these efforts is N.A.E., a certified organic brand made with ingredients like lemon, rosemary, thyme and olive oil.
-The new product lines – drawing their origins from Italian herbalism – launched in France and Scandinavia at the beginning of 2019 and will have a release in Germany during the fall of 2019.
-The product’s packaging also underlines the sustainable nature of the new brand: The fully recyclable product tubes are made of renewable material that is plant-based plastic made from sugarcane-derived ethanol.
+Many naturally derived ingredients are already used in Henkel products – not only in beauty products – but over the last years, products that promote a healthy and environmentally conscientious lifestyle have gained more recognition.
+Among the results of these efforts is N.A.E., a certified organic beauty brand made with ingredients like lemon, rosemary, thyme and olive oil.
+The product’s packaging also underlines the sustainable nature of the brand: The fully recyclable product tubes are made of renewable material that is plant-based plastic made from sugarcane-derived ethanol.
+The N.A.E. brand also offers solid shampoo and shower gels.
+The formulas are vegan and contain 99 percent natural-origin ingredients.
+Due to its concentrated formula, the solid shower care product is as economical as three liquid shower gels (200 ml each), with lower weight and volume.
+This results in lower CO2 emissions during transport.
+All N.A.E. face, body and hair care products are certified by ECOCERT in compliance with the COSMOS standard for organic cosmetics.

 Although many would assume that being more sustainable means only creating new lines of products, Henkel is also upgrading some of its more familiar products and brands.
-One of Beauty Care’s most ambitious goals over the next few years is to make its complete portfolio of beauty products more sustainable.
-One brand that is becoming more sustainable is the family value brand Schauma with its recent vegan relaunch and a new product line with an EU Ecolabel certification and packaging made from 100 percent recycled plastic.
+One of Beauty Care’s goals over the next few years is to make its complete portfolio of beauty products more sustainable.
+One current example is the relaunch of Syoss brand shampoos with up to 90 percent raw materials of natural origin.
+The bottle bodies for these products are made of 98 percent recycled plastic.
+Even though the packaging is black, it is recyclable because it uses a carbon-free colorant.
+Another brand that is becoming more sustainable is Fa with its recent brand relaunch.
+Fa improved its formula with 94 percent naturally derived ingredients and up to 97 percent biodegradable ingredients while keeping the formula gentle and caring for the skin.
+Additionally, Fa optimized its packaging leading to 140 tons less plastic per year thanks to improved cap design and recyclable and recycled plastic in all bottles.
 “Consumers want sustainable products that are ethically-sourced, good for the environment and made by brands that have shared core beliefs.
 By transforming our extensive product portfolio – ranging from hair care, styling and colorants to body, skin care and toothpaste – we are addressing those needs.
-We aim to be a frontrunner with our sustainable innovations,” says Saskia Schmaus, Corporate Director International Marketing at Henkel Beauty Care.
+We aim to be a frontrunner with our sustainable innovations,” says Vildan Önpeker-Cerci, Corporate Vice President Body/Skin/Oral Care, Nature Brands and Sustainability at Henkel Beauty Care.

 The acronym N.A.E. stands for “Naturale Antica Erboristeria” – which is Italian and means “natural ancient herbalism.”
 With its natural ingredients, vegan formulas and its ECOCERT certification, N.A.E. taps into the growing market for natural and organic cosmetics.
 At least 97 percent of the ingredients are of natural origin, such as lemon, mandarin, thyme, grapeseed oil, and rosemary.
 The N.A.E. portfolio also includes solid bars for hair, body and face.
 These bars are plastic-free, biodegradable, travel-friendly and efficient in consumption.